Sentdex/BCI/README.md

 My objective here is to share some of the code, models, and data from the OpenBCI 16-channel headset.
 I suspect many people are not going to be able to get their hands on the headset, but that doesn't mean you can't still play with some of the data!

+# Files
+`training.py` - This is merely an example of training a model with this data.
+I have yet to find any unbelievable model, though at the end of this readme, I will try to keep an updated confusion matrix of my best-yet models.
+This way, you can easily tell if you've been able to find something better than what I've got.

+If people are able to beat my model and are willing to share their models.
+I will post some sort of highscores somewhere.

+Since some people wont be able to resist making a model on validation data...I will use my own separate validation data to actually create scores.
+If you're not cheating, this shouldn't impact you ;)

 # The data

 Currently, the data available is 16-channel FFT 0-60Hz, sampled at a rate of about 25/second.